kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 A simple example would be making a contact form which normally needs a server to accept the request and process it with a mailing server.
 In a static site, this could be delegated to a [cloud function](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-action-lambda.html) using [services](https://codehabitude.com/2016/04/05/forms-to-emails-using-aws-lambda-api-gateway/) behind an [API](https://github.com/eleven41/aws-lambda-send-ses-email) endpoint.

+If you're coming from a LAMP stack background, you would have certainly already heard about the ["headless" CMS](https://headlesscms.org/) trend.
+In fact, this trend has been growing steadily in communities such as [Drupal](https://dri.es/drupal-looking-to-adopt-react) and [WordPress](https://snipcart.com/blog/reactjs-wordpress-rest-api-example).

+**Mature content management systems contribute to the rise of the JAM stack.**

+Another great example for an API-driven CMS which is highly focused on the principles of the JAM stack is the [NetlifyCMS](https://www.netlifycms.org/).
+It currently works almost solely with the Github's API, but can also be plugged in to different providers of content.

-The topic of static sites is closely related to static site generators.
-Speaking of which - the most popular are [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/).
+Also, static site generators contribute to the JAM stack.
+The most popular static site generators are [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/).
 There are [plenty of options on the market](https://www.staticgen.com/).
 [Gatsby.js](https://www.gatsbyjs.org/) is the one which I currently study to be my number 1 :)

-A related topic and trend in web development in the last few years is the so called ["headless" CMS](https://headlesscms.org/).
-In fact, this trend has been growing steadily in communities such as [Drupal](https://dri.es/drupal-looking-to-adopt-react) and [WordPress](https://snipcart.com/blog/reactjs-wordpress-rest-api-example).
-These are examples for the "A", APIs in the JAM stack.

-Another great example for an API managing content in a JAM stack is the [NetlifyCMS](https://www.netlifycms.org/) which work has the architecture to work with github's API, but can virtually be plugged in to different providers of content.

-One of my favorite pull requests were adding [documentation about the integration between Gatsby.js and NetlifyCMS](https://github.com/netlify/netlify-cms/pull/527).
+One of my favorite pull requests recently was the one adding [documentation about the integration between Gatsby.js and NetlifyCMS](https://github.com/netlify/netlify-cms/pull/527).
 With this integration, you can easily provide a nice-looking [admin UI for your static site](https://kalinchernev.github.io/admin-ui-gatsby-static-site-generator/).

 Some recommended videos: